 “Genesis Sixteen has become an integral part of what The Sixteen does and the quality of young singers remains incredibly high.
 We want to recruit from the widest possible geographical and social backgrounds to help secure a vibrant future for choral singing in this country.
 We are, as always, indebted to The Genesis Foundation for its dedication to this cause.”
 Harry Christophers CBE

-Genesis Sixteen is The Sixteen’s free young artists’ scheme, which aims to nurture the next generation of talented ensemble singers.
+Genesis Sixteen is The Sixteen’s free young artists’ scheme for 18-23 year olds, which aims to nurture the next generation of talented ensemble singers.

-During the course of a year, a series of week-long and weekend courses are led by key figures from The Sixteen, including founder and conductor Harry Christophers and Associate Conductor Eamonn Dougan.
+During the course of a year, a series of week-long and weekend courses* based in the UK are led by key figures from The Sixteen, including founder and conductor Harry Christophers and associate conductor Eamonn Dougan.

 Participants receive group tuition, individual mentoring and masterclasses run by some of the industry’s top vocal experts.
 Thanks to a close partnership with the Genesis Foundation participants not only receive free tuition but also a bursary to cover all additional costs.